The Story of Larchdell

 Larchdell, renamed Marydell by the sisters, became their convent house, and the Larchdell farm was renamed Save-A-Life farm.
 The story of Marydell is an important one and a fit conclusion to the barons who previously owned the property.
 The sisters, with a vow of fighting poverty, supported summer camps for needy immigrant urban children to experience nature and fresh air.
 Marydell’s cabins carry native American names, a symbolic return to the land’s roots.

-Historical Photos courtesy of the Nyack Library
+Photos: Courtesy of the Nyack Library